huggingface/optimum-habana/examples/text-generation/README.md

 ## Language Model Evaluation Harness
 The evaluation of Llm model can be done using lm_eval.py script.
-It utilizes the [LM evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness) framework and provides the possibility to run one of four tasks: HellaSwag, LAMBADA, PiQA, WinoGrande.
+It utilizes the [LM evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness) framework and provides the possibility to run one of four tasks: HellaSwag, Lambada_openai, PiQA, WinoGrande.

 For a more detailed description of parameters, please see the help message:
 ```
-./lm_eval.py -h
+./run_lm_eval.py -h
 ```

 ## LM Eval Requirements